zhour-kr/zhkr/readme.txt

-Git is version Control system.
+Git is distributed version Control system.
-Git is free software.
+Git is not free software.